 - Free Assessment

-A total of 222 workers, international graduates, and entrepreneurs have been invited to apply to the British Columbia Provincial Nominee Program (BC PNP) in the province's latest immigration draw, which took place on April 19, 2017.
-Of these Invitations to Appy (ITAs) issued, 16 were to Entrepreneur candidates.
-The remaining 206 were issued to candidates in five sub-categories managed through the Skills Immigration Registration System (SIRS).
-Individuals who received an ITA from BC are now in a position to submit an application for a provincial nomination certificate, with which they may then apply to the federal government for Canadian permanent resident status.
+A total of 346 workers and international graduates are now in a position to apply for provincial nomination after the latest draw of the British Columbia Provincial Nominee Program (BC PNP), which took place on June 7, 2017.
+Invitations to apply (ITAs) have been issued to candidates in five sub-categories managed through the Skills Immigration Registration System (SIRS).
+Successful applicants for provincial nomination receive a provincial nomination certificate, and may then apply to the federal government for Canadian permanent resident status.

 CanadaVisa.com｜1980 Sherbrooke Street West, Suite 800｜Montreal QC, Canada｜H3H 1E8

 © Copyright 2018 CanadaVisa.com.
 All Rights Reserved